-I grew up in Tylertown, Mississippi, a small town 90 minutes north of New Orleans.
+I grew up in Tylertown, Mississippi, a small town near New Orleans.
 My mom was the local doctor, and I spent every day after school at her clinic.
 It was a busy place full of activity with patients who had driven in from miles away.
-Seeing my mom in her white coat, treating the community and helping her patients, I looked up to her.
-Like her, I knew I wanted to make a big impact and help people through medicine.
+I looked up to my mom in her white coat, treating the community and helping her patients.
+Like her, I knew I wanted help people and make a big impact on their lives.

-After working hard and getting into medical school, I fell in love with the science of our skin.
-Dermatology became my passion – it is the perfect combination of medicine, surgery and art.
-In time, I became a skin cancer surgeon and a cosmetic surgeon with a focus on laser procedures.
+In medical school, I fell in love with Dermatology.
+To me, it is the perfect combination of medicine, surgery and art.
+I specialized and became a skin cancer surgeon and cosmetic laser expert.

-As my practice and career grew, I contributed to dermatology research and wrote several articles on skin science.
-My work with lasers became well-known and soon my office became a destination for patients from around the world seeking the newest laser treatments.
+As I contributed to dermatology science and research, my work with the latest lasers made my office a destination for patients from around the world.

-I treated patients for their complex concerns: wrinkles, discoloration, spots, aging and acne.
-After treating thousands, I realized that even with the best lasers and technology, we still weren’t able to get great long-lasting results for dark spots, hyperpigmentation and dark circles.
+I treated patients for their most serious concerns: wrinkles, spots and acne.
+In time, I realized that even with the best lasers, we still weren’t able to get great results for dark spots, hyperpigmentation and dark circles.

-I hope to give you, my clients, a brighter, more beautiful future.
+I hope to give you a brighter, more beautiful future.

 Dr. Anjali’s grandmother, an expert in the centuries-old science of Ayurvedic botanical treatments, inspired Dr. Anjali’s passion for understanding natural elements and their infinite benefits.
 It has driven her to take some of the world’s rarest and most precious remedies and transform them into the newest, most advanced scientific skincare technologies.

-Passionate about Beauty, Art and Science, Dr. Anjali found her life’s purpose in cosmetic dermatology science.
+Passionate about Beauty, Art and Science, Dr. Anjali found her life’s purpose in cosmetic dermatology.

-Dr. Anjali completed her medical education in the esteemed Bachelor of Science and Medical Degree Program through the Pennsylvania State University and Thomas Jefferson University.
-She pursued dermatology at the University of Medicine and Dentistry of New Jersey.
+Dr. Anjali completed her medical education in the acclerated Bachelor of Science and Medical Degree Program through the Pennsylvania State University and Thomas Jefferson University.
+She trained in dermatology at the University of Medicine and Dentistry of New Jersey.
 She then completed a fellowship in Procedural Dermatology at Northwestern University, with a focus on cosmetic procedures, laser treatments and Mohs micrographic skin cancer surgery.

-Her years in private practice, her skilled surgical hands and her meticulous knowledge of cosmetic dermatology and innovative ingredients have culminated in an exceptional level of expertise.
+Her years in private practice, skilled surgical hands and meticulous knowledge of cosmetic dermatology have culminated in an exceptional level of expertise.

-Dr. Anjali has a deeper, multi-dimensional understanding of beauty like none other.
-She believes beauty is multi-faceted and complex.
-This deeper perspective on beauty has earned her the trust of the most discerning clients from around the globe.
+Dr. Anjali has a deep, multi-dimensional understanding of beauty.
+Her perspective on beauty has earned her the trust of the most discerning clients from around the globe.

-With every title she holds --- cosmetic dermatologic surgeon, facial rejuvenation expert, makeup developer, skincare formulator, laser specialist, educator --- she is meticulous in her art.
+With every role she plays --- cosmetic dermatologic surgeon, facial rejuvenation expert, makeup developer, skincare formulator, laser specialist, educator --- she is meticulous.

-Several of Dr. Anjali’s prestigious accolades include being the author of a medical book chapter on eyelid rejuvenation Blepharoplasty (in Evidence-Based Procedural Dermatology), and a co-author of several dermatology medical journal articles including Recent Advances in Laser Dermatology (in Journal of Cosmetic and Laser Therapy), Premalignant and Early Squamous Cell Carcinoma (in Clinics in Plastic Surgery) and Skin Cancer (Non-Melanoma Skin Cancer) (in The American College of Physicians Handbook of Women’s Health).
+Dr. Anjali’s research includes being the author of a medical book chapter on eyelid rejuvenation Blepharoplasty (in Evidence-Based Procedural Dermatology), and a co-author of dermatology medical journal articles including Recent Advances in Laser Dermatology (in Journal of Cosmetic and Laser Therapy), Premalignant and Early Squamous Cell Carcinoma (in Clinics in Plastic Surgery) and Skin Cancer (Non-Melanoma Skin Cancer) (in The American College of Physicians Handbook of Women’s Health).

 The power of bodhi and persian rose awakens skin with a brighter complexion.
 Skin is left brighter and refreshed, with less brown spots and discoloration.